Albania–Montenegro border

-Albania and Montenegro share a border.
+The Albania–Montenegro border separates the Republic of Albania and Montenegro in Southeast Europe, it has a length of 186 km.
+At its southern end lies the Adriatic Sea, while its northeastern end terminates at the triple point with Kosovo (although this is contested by Serbia).
+The border passes through Lake Skadar, the largest lake in the Balkan Peninsula.

 Economic migration

 The border between Albania and Montenegro is viewed by many economic migrants as a route into the prosperous economies of Central and Western Europe.